Enhance Your Pizza Vocabulary: Learn The 10 Different Types of Pizza

 6. Greek: The Italians don't want to admit it, but the Greeks had a pretty big say in the whole pizza-making thing as well.
 Greek pizza, unlike their Mediterranean neighbors, has a much thicker crust and is baked in a pan instead of in a pizza oven.
 You can have whatever toppings you want on a Greek pizza for the most part, but buyers beware: Greek pizza is often quite salty - a result of the Greeks' everlasting addiction to feta cheese.

 7. Chicago Style: Some pretentious buffoons insist on calling it "Deep Dish" or "Deep Dish Style,” but there is no better physical description for this kind of pizza than just Chicago Style – because that’s where it started, in Chi-Town.
 Be prepared to be much fuller than you would normally be after eating 2-3 slices of Chicago Style pizza.
 Think of Chicago Style pizza as a cross between Sicilian and Greek.
-(See Gino's East's Chicago Style pizza to your right)
+(See Gino's East's Chicago Style pizza below)

 8. Calzone: A Calzone is referred to separately than a pizza - it's not a "pizza calzone," it's just a "calzone" - but it is made from the same unprepared ingredients as a pizza, so it must be mentioned here.
 Typically, calzones are made by placing all the main toppings of a pizza (cheese + anything else you can imagine) on half of a circular piece of dough and then folding it so that the ingredients are closed safely inside the dough when cooking in the oven.
 Marinara sauce is typically offered on the side of a calzone for dipping purposes.